nicoschuster01/finalproject_377/README.md

-# Research Proposal: Predicting Fraud in Financial Transactions
+# Report: Predicting Fraud in Financial Transactions
 ### By: Avi Gadde and Nico Schuster

 ## Research